dkazanc/NoStripesNet/TUTORIAL.md

 ```shell script
 python -m simulator.data_generator
 ```
-It takes a range of arguments, including the dataset root, the HDF file, and the mask file.<br>
+It takes a range of arguments, including the dataset root, the HDF file, and the mask file.
+A full list of arguments can be found [here](simulator/README.md).<br>

 An example command to generate patch data might look like this:
 ```shell script